Deadline Approaching for Illinois Dealer Bond Renewal

 How can I reduce my dealer bond premiums?

-Improving one’s credit score is the best step towards reducing premium, but this isn’t always an easy thing to do.
-But some underwriters are willing to look into other aspects of your business as well.
+Improving one’s credit score is the best step towards reducing your bond premium, but this isn’t always an easy thing to do.
+However, some underwriters are willing to look into other aspects of your business as well.
 If you are an experienced dealer you can point that out as it makes your business looks more trustworthy and that’s what a surety wants to know before reducing premiums.
 The same goes for demonstrating strong financials – a signal that you are less of a risk to the surety as you are financially strong enough to pay back your claims.

 Final Tip: Work with Lance Surety Bonds